-Go back a couple of years and few people in the UK had even heard of Xiaomi, but looking into our imaginary crystal ball we're convinced that in a couple more years it is going to have completely transformed the smartphone market not only here in the UK but also in Europe, the US, China, India and elsewhere.
+Go back a couple of years and few people in the UK had even heard of Xiaomi, with the company officially bringing its products to the UK in November 2018.
+Looking into our imaginary crystal ball we're convinced that in a couple more years it is going to have completely transformed the smartphone market not only here in the UK but also in Europe, the US, China, India and elsewhere.

 Xiaomi is a huge - but still pretty young - Chinese mega-brand and its smartphones, which are now officially available in the UK and Europe, undercut the global leaders in a way with which they simply cannot hope to compete.
-The only company that comes even remotely close is OnePlus, with its 6T, but that phone's still not a patch on Mi 9.
+The only company that comes even close is OnePlus with the OnePlus 7T.

 Also see: Best Xiaomi Deals

 The most obvious difference when you pick up Mi 9 is the display, which is now larger and taller than on Mi 8 and covers a greater surface area, with a reduced chin and a significantly smaller notch.
 It builds in an in-display fingerprint sensor, previously seen only on the Mi 8 Pro, and adds some customisation options to the Always-on Display.

 Naturally this means the previous sensor has been removed from the rear, but there's yet more change here with the LED flash moved to below the camera assembly and the addition of a third lens within.
 The arrangement is narrower but also taller, and juts out more than before.
 When you see the specs you'll understand why, since Xiaomi has crammed in an incredible 48Mp lens.

 Around the edges the new Mi 9 looks to be much shinier, with a highly polished metal frame that is narrower at the edges with glass that curves in not only to the left and right but also top and bottom.
 The IR blaster has been reinstated along the phone's top edge, and on the left is a new button for calling up Google Assistant.